Frequently Asked Questions

 6. Do you have a wagon ride?

-Yes we do, but due to Covid restrictions there will be limitations on who can ride the wagon.
+Yes we do, but due to Covid restrictions there may be limitations on who can ride the wagon.

 7. Where are you located?